Terraflock·Entropis·Ntrop·Xentrop

 IQ5-CRIT

-Pass: BR enters range 0.7-1.3 without explicit targeting
+Pass: Activity enters target range without explicit targeting

-Fail: BR stuck at single value OR never enters critical range
+Fail: Activity remains fixed OR never enters target range

 IQ5-CASC